Imago BioSciences to Host Virtual Investor Event

 - Company to host virtual investor event on Saturday, June 11 at 10:30 AM ET following its June 10th presentation of updated data from Phase 2 studies of bomedemstat for the treatment of Essential Thrombocythemia and Myelofibrosis at the 2022 European Hematology Association (EHA) Congress -

-SOUTH SAN FRANCISCO, Calif., June 06, 2022 (GLOBE NEWSWIRE) -- Imago BioSciences, Inc. (“Imago” or the “Company”) (Nasdaq: IMGO), a clinical stage biopharmaceutical company discovering and developing new medicines for the treatment of myeloproliferative neoplasms (MPNs) and other bone marrow diseases, today announced that a virtual investor event will be hosted by the company’s management team following the company’s presentations at EHA in Vienna, Austria and virtually.
+SOUTH , June 06, 2022 (GLOBE NEWSWIRE) -- Imago BioSciences, Inc. (“Imago” or the “Company”) ( IMGO), a clinical stage biopharmaceutical company discovering and developing new medicines for the treatment of myeloproliferative neoplasms (MPNs) and other bone marrow diseases, today announced that a virtual investor event will be hosted by the company’s management team following the company’s presentations at EHA in Vienna, Austria and virtually.

 Individuals interested in listening to the event at 10:30 a.m.
 ET on Saturday, June 11 may do so by dialing (844) 348-6880 for domestic callers, or (914) 800-3944 for international callers, and reference conference ID: 3493998; or from the webcast link in the investor relations section of the company's website at: www.imagobio.com.
 The webcast will be available in the investor relations section on the Company's website for 90 days following the completion of the call.